therealharshit/www-v2/docs/dev_guide.md

 ## Editor

-_All code is just plain text, so any editor works._ However, using modern, feature-rich IDEs/text-editors like:
+_All code is plain text, so any editor will work._ However, using modern, feature-rich IDEs/text-editors like:
 [_**Atom**_](https://github.blog/2022-06-08-sunsetting-atom/),
 [_**Brackets**_](https://brackets.io),